727th Air Mobility Squadron b-roll

-U.S. Airmen from the 727th Air Mobility Squadron complete daily training, duties and tasks at RAF Mildenhall, England, Jan.
-16, 2025.
+U.S. Airmen from the 727th Air Mobility Squadron unload cargo from a C-17 Globemaster III from to the 436th Airlift Wing, Dover Air Force, Delaware, at RAF Mildenhall, England, Jan.
+14, 2025.
 The 727th AMS is responsible for executing the air mobility mission set by sustaining and managing mobility aircraft, crews, passengers, and cargo that transits across the globe.
 (U.S. Air Force video by Senior Airman Katie Mullikin)

 |Date Taken: